Amazon's big profit miss spooks investors, but analysts stay bullish

 3 Min Read

-(Reuters) - A steeper-than-expected drop in quarterly profit rattled some Amazon.com (AMZN.O) investors, but Wall Street analysts remained largely bullish about the company's aggressive spending plans.
+REUTERS - A steeper-than-expected drop in quarterly profit rattled some Amazon.com investors, but Wall Street analysts remained largely bullish about the company's aggressive spending plans.

 Shares of the e-commerce juggernaut, which have risen 40 percent this year, were down 4.3 percent at $1,001 in early trading on Friday, wiping out $21 billion from its market value.